 When I moved to South Carolina, I was surprised to discover that the barbecue there was yellow instead of red.
 Tangy and sweet, mustard-based barbecue sauce was very popular, but I never sampled the barbecued pork that the natives raved about because I became vegetarian shortly after moving there.
 Fortunately, the bottled sauce was available in stores, and once I tried it, I developed an instant love for it.

-So here’s the recipe for the sauce.
-Be careful as you cook it not to lean over the pot or else you’ll get a snootful of vinegar fumes!
+Now, I can buy mustard-based BBQ sauce in Whole Foods, but I still come back to this recipe because it is lower in sugar and salt while still tasting good.
+But be careful as you cook it not to lean over the pot or else you’ll get a snootful of vinegar fumes!

 South Carolina Golden Mustard Barbecue Sauce